Update analysis of $\psi(3686)\to p\bar{p}$: Abstract

 \section{Abstract}

 \rule{0ex}{3ex} We present an updated analysis of the angular distribution for $\psi(3686) \to p\bar{p}$ decay, taking into account transverse beam polarization, to investigate potential sources of forward-backward asymmetry and azimuthal modulation beyond the simple $1+\alpha\cos^2\theta$ form.
 We focus on the interference between the $\psi(3686)$ resonance and the two-photon exchange continuum process, as well as the background from initial-state-final-state radiation interference.
 A maximum-likelihood fit to the $\cos\theta$ distribution of $\psi(3686)\to p\bar{p}$ yields $\alpha = 1.00 \pm 0.03$, consistent with previous results.
-The fitted contributions from the two-photon interference are small but non-negligible, while the ISR-FSR background is negligible.
-Our model predicts a significant $\sin(2\phi)$ modulation in the azimuthal angle, indicating the influence of transverse beam polarization.
+Our model predicts a significant $\cos(2\phi)$ modulation in the azimuthal angle, indicating the influence of transverse beam polarization.
 These findings motivate future two-dimensional angular analyses to fully disentangle the polarization and interference dynamics in charmonium decays to baryon pairs.